fdesseengrand/pm_tournomaster/README.md

 ```

 Refer to the `scripts` section of the `api/package.json` file for alternative startups (watch mode, debug, tests).

+The service will be available at `localhost:3000`, e.g. `localhost:3000/matches` to fetch matches or `localhost:3000/docs` to consult the Swagger.

 #### Front application